momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 ```
 4. Read the example input CVD file and convert it to our compatible format.

-For your own analysis, you should use your CVD data with complete summary statistics and adapt it to the specified format provided below.
+For your own analysis, you should use your CVD data with complete summary statistics and format it according to the specified format provided below (please note that the header names should be exactly the same and case-sensitive)
 ```
 cvd.data<-fread('GCST90026612_buildGRCh37.tsv',header=T)
 cvd.data1=data.frame(cvd.data$chromosome,cvd.data$base_pair_location,cvd.data$BETA,cvd.data$SE,cvd.data$p_value)